SYMPTOM GUIDE · LAYER 3 EDUCATION

 How SomniSense helps

-- ✅ Per-event timestamps for every breathing pause ≥ 6 seconds
+- ✅ Per-event timestamps for every breathing pause ≥ 10 seconds (the clinical apnea threshold)

 - ✅ Per-event audio — you can press play on the actual gasp